 If you follow me on Pinterest, you probably already know that I’ve been pining over brass bar carts for quite some time.
 I even turned a cheap Walmart baker’s rack into a “bar cart” to temporarily fill the void when we were living in Savannah (you can see it here in our Savannah home tour).
 We don’t have the extra space for a bar in our current place, but I can’t wait to find the perfect cart for the perfect corner in our next home (big announcement on that coming soon!).

-Although I love them all, my favorite bar carts tend to be vintage brass styles.
+Although I love them all, my favorite bar carts tend to be vintage brass and rattan styles.
 I also prefer carts with 2 tiers (as opposed to 1 or 3) – they offer extra space for storing and styling more cocktail goodies and still enough height for taller bottles!
 While I wait no-so-patiently for the right spot to display my ideal vintage brass bar cart, I thought I’d share some of my top bar cart essentials with you.

 p.s.
 Can we talk about this dreamy Vintage Regency Brass and Glass Cart from Chairish?
 It would make the perfect backdrop for my cocktail accessory wish list.